 Urajiro does not look the same on every dog.
 One major difference is the individual color pattern on a particular dog.
 Japanese breeds only come in quite traditional color patterns compared to all the possible coat color combinations that can happen in dogs.
 This makes it easy to spot the effect of urajiro:

-Urajiro and Tan Point
+Tan Point With Urajiro

 Urajiro follows the basic spread of tan markings but they don’t overlap completely.
-This causes the lighter and darker shade of red to appear side by side inside the red markings.
+This causes the lighter and darker shade of red to appear side by side inside the markings.

 Learn More